MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 - Enables trained model creation in a training pipeline to trigger a deployment in Azure Pipelines.

 For more information on using Azure Pipelines with Azure Machine Learning, see [Use Azure Pipelines with Azure Machine Learning](how-to-devops-machine-learning.md).

+## Analytics

+Microsoft Power BI supports using machine learning models for data analytics.
+For more information, see [AI with dataflows](/power-bi/transform-model/dataflows/dataflows-machine-learning-integration).

 ## Related content